-To end this section, we give sufficient and necessary conditions that two DCC sets, ${\cal K}_1$ and ${\cal K}_2$ are equivalent with respect to a CPDAG $\mathcal{G}^*$.
-We will show that, these conditions can be expressed either in terms of consistency or in terms of redundancy defined as follows.
+Next, we give sufficient and necessary conditions under which two DCC sets, ${\cal K}_1$ and ${\cal K}_2$, are equivalent with respect to a CPDAG $\mathcal{G}^*$.
+We will show that these conditions can be expressed both in terms of consistency and redundancy, where the latter is defined as follows.